draxxxeus/draxxxeus.github.io/_posts/2013-05-26-directi-ops-platform.md

     * Icinga for checking services like Load, Disk or any other custom services on servers with private IP

 * there is no way to correlate an outage with the events received at that time.

+* we have various log information that can be helpful

+So, how